babetmihai/universal-reducer/README.md

 ```
 import React from "react"
-import { useSelector } from "react-redux"
+import { useSelector } from "universal-reducer"
 import { actions } from "./store"